Best Maryland Medigap Medicare Supplement Plans

 What You Need to Know

-- All supplemental plans offer coverage for Medicare Part A coinsurance and hospital costs, Medicare Part B copayments and/or coinsurance, and the first three pints of blood.
+- All plans offer coverage for Medicare Part A coinsurance and hospital costs, Medicare Part B copayments or coinsurance, and the first three pints of blood.

-- All but two supplements cover the Medicare Part A deductible and Skilled Nursing Facility coinsurance.
+- Most plans cover the Medicare Part A deductible and Skilled Nursing Facility coinsurance.

-- Supplemental insurance policies do not cover long-term care, vision, dental, hearing aids, or private-duty nursing.
+- Supplements do not cover long-term care, vision, dental, hearing aids, or private-duty nursing.

 Most Medicare-approved health services have a deductible and/or a copayment or coinsurance.
 If you need hospital inpatient care, out-of-pocket expenses are considerable, creating bills most Maryland seniors simply can't afford.